tomokawaguchi/tomokawaguchi/README.md

 I've been in the development industry for over 3.5 years, overseeing the delivery of WordPress projects and freelancing to build static websites for a marketing agency in Perth.

-More recently I have transitioned to a software engineer after completing a Nology training course.
+More recently I have transitioned to a software engineer after completing the Nology training course.

 ### Languages & Tools